fingerprintjs/fingerprintjs-android/README.md

 ### Backward compatibility

-If you want to get a newer version of fingerprint, but also keep the old lone for backward compatibility, you can get them both as shown below:
+If you want to get a newer version of fingerprint, but also want to keep the old one for backward compatibility, you can get them both as shown below:

 ```kotlin